stakira/OpenUtau/README.md

 #### The scope of OpenUtau includes:
 - Modern user experience.
 - Compatibility with UTAU technologies.
-- Intelligent CVC, CVVC an other voicebank sampling technique support.
+- Intelligent VCV, CVVC an other voicebank sampling technique support.
 - Internationalization, including UI translation and file system encoding support.
 - Smooth preview/rendering experience.
 - A easy to use plugin system.